 Haiti, the Philippines, Europe, Nicaragua, Russia, China, Africa, Canada, many U.S. cities and states, groups and individuals…Winchendon students have the opportunity to do lots of purposeful exploring.
 Last year, one of our students used a ColLAB to study anthropology in the Republic of Congo, while others traveled in groups to France, the Philippines, and Haiti.
 This year, we have a group heading to Houston to study post-disaster recovery and lend a hand.
 Our schedule and programs are specifically designed to accommodate field-based learning in some of the most interesting places.

 ColLABs are short for “Collaborative Laboratory”, a time and physical space during which students and faculty step away from more traditional classroom learning to immerse themselves in an area of interest and to apply the skills and habits that they have acquired.
-Students have the option to pursue an internship or an independent project, or participate in a teacher-led immersive project in the two ColLAB blocks offered in January and May.
+Students have the option to pursue an internship or an independent project, or participate in a teacher-led immersive project in May.
 More information on ColLABs

 At Winchendon, we believe that some of the most important skills and attributes for you to develop are what we refer to as the “Great 8”: